Eddie-Wang1120/Eddie-Wang1120/README.md

 ### 👋 Hi, I'm Jinheng Wang

-A passionate AI Infra researcher focused on high-performance computing and algorithm–infra co-design.
+A passionate AI Infra researcher focused on high-performance computing and model-and-system co-design.

 ### 🚀 What I Build